You build it. You own it. You change it. No middle man.

 1 · Pick the hardware

-biRT runs on a runtime host in dispatch — a GCP VM or a local x86 controller, your call.
-Field crews carry whatever ARM hardware your team already standardizes on as the mesh terminal: biRT-A on the device when the bootloader is locked, biRT bare metal when it isn't.
-They mesh over BLE, LoRa, WiFi, and serial.
+biRT runs on a runtime host in dispatch — a cloud VM or a local x86 controller, your call.
+Field crews carry whatever ARM hardware your team already standardizes on as the mesh terminal: biRT runs natively when the bootloader is reachable; runs as an Android-hosted form when it isn't.
+Multi-transport: short-range wireless, long-range radio, IP, and physical.

 2 · State your intent (operator to NOUS)